Erick van Egeraat: Later career

 In 2000s Erick van Egeraat started to work actively in Russia.
 The thrill of work in a new architectural environment made him design his "most spectacular, pure architecture project" Russian Avant-Garde in Moscow (2001) which made him "one of the most flamboyant architects in the Netherlands", according to the critics.
 Russian Avant-Garde and Federation Island in Sochi (2007) caused a stir and started a public discourse, but did not reach the stage of realization.
-The others were successfully built, among them: Capital City in Moscow (2002-2010) and Trade and Entertainment Center Vershina in Surgut (2005-2010).
+The others were successfully built, among them: Capital City in Moscow (2002–2010) and Trade and Entertainment Center Vershina in Surgut (2005–2010).

 In 2009 Erick van Egeraat restructured his company into (designed by) Erick van Egeraat with offices in Rotterdam, Moscow, Budapest and Prague.
-Despite the world crisis, his focus on complexity and quality steadily grew.
-In Europe he completed the projects of Drents Museum in Assen, the Netherlands (2008-2011), Incineration Line in Roskilde, Denmark (2008-2013), Main building and Auditorium in Leipzig University, Germany (2004-2015) and Erasmus University College in Rotterdam, the Netherlands (2012-2014).
-In Russia he built Chess Academy in Khanty-Mansiysk (2008-2010), Corporate University of Sberbank in Moscow region (2010-2013) and completed Mercury City Tower in Moscow (2011-2013).
+Despite the Great Recession, his focus on complexity and quality steadily grew.
+In Europe he completed the projects of Drents Museum in Assen, the Netherlands (2008–2011), Incineration Line in Roskilde, Denmark (2008–2013), Main building and Auditorium in Leipzig University, Germany (2004–2015) and Erasmus University College in Rotterdam, the Netherlands (2012–2014).
+In Russia he built Chess Academy in Khanty-Mansiysk (2008–2010), Corporate University of Sberbank in Moscow region (2010–2013) and completed Mercury City Tower in Moscow (2011–2013).
 His interest in working in historical context is manifest in his high-profile design of the new Dynamo stadium (winner of the competition, 2010) and master-planning, design and consultancy works for development of the territory of the former Red October chocolate factory (since 2007).

-Portfolio of Erick van Egeraat includes over 100 projects in more than 10 countries, including the Middle East where he created the master-plan for the city center of Unaizah (2014).
+Portfolio of Erick van Egeraat includes over 100 projects in more than 10 countries, including the Saudi Arabia where he created the master-plan for the city center of Unaizah (2014).